-The investment possibility falls into an awkward mid-size spot; it may be rational for investors to not actively close the price misalignment.
+The investment possibility falls into an awkward mid-size spot; it may not be rational for investors to actively close the price misalignment.
 Small investors face higher costs and risks in making this investment.
-With the proper level of risk-aversion they may choose not to invest because of high probability attached to a possible exchange closure and forfeit of capital and currency fluctuations.
-Institutional investors have lower costs and risks and should be more risk neutral.
-Yet, they may view this opportunity as too small for their capital investment.
+With the proper level of risk-aversion they may choose not to invest based on the small but nonnegligible chance of an exchange closure or currency fluctuation.
+Institutional investors have lower costs and should be more risk neutral.
 The search cost of finding out about the arbitrage opportunity approached zero.
-This paper was presented at a Nation Bureau of Economics Research meeting in mid-October 2012, several prominent economics bloggers both tweeted and discussed this arbitrage opportunity, and several mainstream media articles highlighted it as well.
+This paper was presented at a Nation Bureau of Economics Research meeting in October 2012, several prominent economists tweeted and blogged about the misalignment, and several mainstream media articles highlighted the gap as well.
+Institutional investors may simply have viewed this opportunity as too small and specialized for their capital investment.

-Even without investors actively closing the price misalignment, it should close with the dissemination of the price to investors in each market.
+Even without investors actively straddling both markets, the misalignment should close with the dissemination of prices to investors in each market.
 The price on Betfair and the price on Intrade are valuable data points on the likelihood of the election outcome that should influence traders in each market to move their market in that direction.
 Yet, Intrade operates with U.S. dollars and advertises towards users in the United States and Betfair operates with British pounds and advertises towards users in Europe.
-It is possible that persistent informational differences or biases occur between the two geographically distinct populations, similar to the geographic bias observed in sports betting markets [Wong, 2001].9 In another example, dual-listed companies have a rich history of maintaining different pricing on different exchanges, well beyond any reasonable differences in value [Rosenthal and Young, 1990 and Froot and Dabora 1999].
-And, some researchers suggest local sentiment is a factor.
-But, there is a unique difference with these stocks versus prediction contracts; the strategy for closing those gaps is not entirely clear as the dual-listed companies could persist in their differences for years and margin calls could eliminate all theoretical gains in buying and selling in the two markets [De Jong et al. 2008].
-Yet, in our example, prediction contracts will expire at \$0 or \$1 in a matter of months, weeks, days, or in the case of Election Day, hours.
+It is possible that informational differences persisted between the two geographically distinct populations, similar to the geographic bias9 observed in sports wagering markets (Wong, 2001), or the phenomenon where duallisted companies maintain different prices on different exchanges well beyond any reasonable differences in value (Rosenthal and Young, 1990; Froot and Dabora, 1999), with some suggestion that local sentiment is a factor.
+But, although price differences between duallisted companies could persist for years, and margin calls could eliminate all theoretical gains in buying and selling in the two markets (De Jong et al., 2008), in prediction markets, contracts expire at \$0 or \$1 in a matter of months, weeks, days, or in the case of Election Day, hours.